-

 Recent Comments

-Myna Trustram on Water – meanders tinastclares on Water – a diversion, a… jonathan trustram on more on water felicityallen27 on more on water Myna on hand baked no 5: water Meta
+felicityallen27 on Maria and the museum in E… felicityallen27 on Hand baked etc. no 7, love… Myna Trustram on Water – meanders tinastclares on Water – a diversion thro… jonathan trustram on more on (Thames)water Meta

 Tag Archives: Switzerland

-Water – a diversion, a tributary
+Water – a diversion through Switzerland, a tributary

 I spent a few wet days in the Kiental, in Switzerland, in 2012.
 Looking again at my photos I see that water became the subject.
 Like many valleys in that part of the Alps, between the Valais and the Bernese … Continue reading